remyzorg/pendulum/README.md

 # TODO :

 * Code generation
-  * handle valued signal
-    * operator for presence & value
+  * handle value for local signals !!
   * check if then else generation

 * Documentation :